For Immediate Release

 - Be cautious about what you receive or read online—if it sounds too good to be true, it probably is; and

-- Visit www.DHS.gov/StopThinkConnect to learn more about how you can help strengthen America’s cybersecurity.
+- Visit www.DHS.gov/StopThinkConnect (this link is no longer active) to learn more about how you can help strengthen America’s cybersecurity.